marcopennekamp/lore/specification/shapes.md

 **Specialization** is another great aspect of this programming model.
 Imagine we want to implement an additional `render` function for those entities that not only have `Position` and `Shape`, but also `Color`.
 We can simply write a second function:

 ```
-act render(entity: +Position & +Shape & +Color) do
+proc render(entity: +Position & +Shape & +Color) do
-  // use position, shape AND color to render the entity...
+  -- use position, shape AND color to render the entity...
-end
 ```